Associate in Arts Degree

 Select four additional art studio lab courses from the list below.
 For any courses listed below which may be repeatable, only three (3) credits may be applied to the Art Concentration Elective (ACE) Requirement.
 When a course has fulfilled the ACE Requirement and is then repeated, the additional three (3) credits may be applied to either the Diversification in Arts (DA) or General Elective Requirements.

-• Course articulates with UH Mānoa Art department course.
+- Course articulates with UH Mānoa Art department course

 Art Concentration: General Electives

-Any 12 credits numbered 100 or higher.
+Any 12 credits numbered 100 or higher to achieve a total of 60 credits.

 Theatre Concentration: Required Courses